 “If it’s family movie night, have your teen decide what you’ll watch.
 If you’re going on a family hike, let them pick the trail.”
 Giving them some decision-making power lets your teen feel that sense of independence that he or she needs.

-Dealing with Risk Behaviors
+Dealing with Risky Behaviors

 It’s natural for teens to be curious regarding riskier behaviors such as experimenting with tobacco, alcohol, drugs and sex.
 Dr. Lynch says that teens may look to these behaviors now as a way to cope with stress.